ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Inconsistencies were identified between pipeline documentation and the parameters actually applied.”*

+   **Ontological references:**

 .. dropdown:: Installation Qualification (IQ)

    Documented verification that equipment is installed correctly and meets the manufacturer’s specifications.
 Part of the validation process (IQ/OQ/PQ).

    **Example usage:**
-   Installation qualification confirmed that a new PCR machine was set up according to the manufacturer’s instructions.
+   *“Installation qualification confirmed that a new PCR machine was set up according to the manufacturer’s instructions.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip